9/07/2009

 Oh, Africa, my Africa.

-Your hands are so rough, your belly grumbles so loudly
+Your hands are so rough, your belly grumbles so loudly.

 You suffer so greatly, you rage so violently, and weep so deeply.